SoftwareAG/c8y-docs/content/edge/diagnostics-and-support-bundle/health-check.md

     inet6 fe80::5b3a:bc65:40b5:f9ea/64 scope link noprefixroute
        valid_lft forever preferred_lft forever

-You need to make sure that the node has an external interface (ethX) and the loopback interface configured (lo).
+You must make sure that the node has an external interface (ethX) and the loopback interface configured (lo).
 The loopback interface needs to have the fixed IP 127.0.0.1 with subnet mask 255.0.0.0, and the IP address of the external interface must reside in the correct subnet with the correct subnet mask (in this example 255.255.252.0).

 The following command lists the local routing information.